omniahass/phaseTransition_expData_dt/docs/HEAL_pipeline_integration.md

 **The brain-masking flag was changed   \[CHECK FIRST\]**

 The original called SynthStrip with a \-t 1 flag that FreeSurfer 7.4.1 rejects outright, so no mask was produced and everything downstream failed.
 In versions that accept it, \-t sets the thread count and has no effect on the mask — but I cannot confirm which version she used.
 This mask feeds every eddy correction, so it is worth verifying visually.

-**Tensor fitting moved from MATLAB to Python   \[VALIDATED\]**

-Both implementations now run, and the same case was processed through each.
-AD and RD agree to 10^-14; FA differs only in voxels where it is undefined.
-See the validation section above.

 **Tool versions on the cluster differ from her Mac   \[UNKNOWN\]**